rionshin/HomeKitInfluxGrafana/README.md

 * use Homebridge plugin as Homebridge-Sheduler or homebridge-dummyswitch.
 I use Sscheduler and create few different switches which turn on/off on every 2,3,5min and i use them as event trigger for writing to influx.
 * The homebridge plugin: ` https://github.com/kbrashears5/typescript-homebridge-schedule#readme `

-## Lest go to Home app and create data collection for temperature and humidity sensors
+## Lets go to Home app and create data collection for temperature and humidity sensors

 Open home app , new automation and select how automation will be triggered :
 * in my scenario i am using DummySwitch and event is when Switch is ON